metaborg/spoofax-pie/README.md

 Most dependencies are managed in the `core/spoofax.depconstraints/build.gradle.kts` file.
 Spoofax 2 versions are managed in `gradle.properties`:
 - `systemProp.spoofax2Version` sets the version of Spoofax 2 that Spoofax 3 uses, for Spoofax 2 artifacts.
 At the moment of writing, this is only the `org.metaborg:strategoxt-min-jar` artifact.
-- `systemProp.spoofax2DevenvVersion` sets the version of Spoofax 2 that Spoofax 3 uses, which is built as part of the `spoofax3` branch of [spoofax-deploy](https://github.com/metaborg/spoofax-deploy/tree/spoofax3/gradle).
+- `systemProp.spoofax2DevenvVersion` sets the version of Spoofax 2 that Spoofax 3 uses, which is built as part of the `master` branch of [spoofax-deploy](https://github.com/metaborg/spoofax-deploy/tree/spoofax3/gradle).

 Then, update `CHANGELOG.md` with your changes, create a new release entry, and update the release links at the bottom of the file.
 Commit your changes and merge them from the `develop` branch into the `master` branch.